External Fellowships

 I. Policy Statement

 External fellowships are awarded by non-university entities and may provide for tuition only, stipend only, or a combination of both.
-This policy describes how funding from external fellowships is coordinated with University funding.
-The combination of University funding with external fellowship funding varies by division and by the value of the award.
+This policy describes how external fellowships that are individually applied for and won by a student are coordinated with University funding.
+The coordination of University funding with external fellowship funding varies by division and by the value of the award.

 II.
 Who is Affected by this Policy